David Pellow

 4033 Bren Hall

-Professor David N. Pellow is a Dehlsen Professor of Environmental Studies and Director of the Global Environmental Justice Project at the University of California, Santa Barbara where he teaches courses on environmental and social justice, race/class/gender and environmental conflict, human-animal conflicts, sustainability, and social change movements that confront our socioenvironmental crises and social inequality.
-He has volunteered for and served on the Boards of Directors of several community-based, national, and international organizations that are dedicated to improving the living and working environments for people of color, immigrants, indigenous peoples, and working class communities, including the Global Action Research Center, the Center for Urban Transformation, the Santa Clara Center for Occupational Safety and Health, Global Response, Greenpeace USA, and International Rivers.
+David N. Pellow is Distinguished Professor and Dehlsen Chair of Environmental Studies at the University of California, Santa Barbara, where he teaches courses on environmental justice and climate justice, human-animal conflicts, sustainability, and social change movements.
+He has volunteered for and served on the Boards of Directors of several community-based, national, and international organizations that are dedicated to improving the living and working environments for people of color, immigrants, Indigenous peoples, and working class communities, including the Global Action Research Center, the Center for Urban Transformation, the Santa Clara Center for Occupational Safety and Health, Global Response, Greenpeace USA, International Rivers, the Community Environmental Council, the Central Coast Climate Justice Network, the Fund for Santa Barbara and the McCune Foundation.

 Research